Mary Lou Clements-Mann Memorial Lecture in Vaccine Sciences

 Dr. Clements-Mann was internationally recognized for her clinical research and leadership on viral vaccines of public health importance.
 Her MEDLINE bibliography includes more than 100 papers indexed to vaccination for influenza (37), HIV (31), cholera (6), hepatitis B (5), respiratory syncytial virus (4), parainfluenza (4), Rocky Mountain spotted fever (4), rotavirus (3), E. coli (3), and typhoid (1).

-It was quite early in the AIDS pandemic when Dr. Clements-Mann founded the Center for Immunization Research, but she recognized the threat of this new disease and made it a major focus of her research.
+Early in the AIDS pandemic, Dr. Clements-Mann founded the Center for Immunization Research, recognizing the threat of this new disease and making it a major focus of her research.
 In a productive decade since 1985, she became a dominant figure in the multi-center networks established by the National Institutes of Health to conduct phase I and II clinical trials of AIDS vaccines.
-She also consulted for WHO and the joint United Nations programme on AIDS to help prepare for essential AIDS vaccine trials in developing countries.
+She also consulted for WHO and the joint United Nations program on AIDS to help prepare for essential AIDS vaccine trials in developing countries.
 Her great contributions to these efforts arose from her broad experience testing vaccines for other diseases, and her vision for how to move forward the development process.

-In 1996, she married Dr. Jonathan Mann, founder of the Global Programme on AIDS at WHO, an international authority on the pandemic, and an eloquent advocate for human rights and compassion in controlling it.
+In 1996, she married Dr. Jonathan Mann, founder of the Global Program on AIDS at WHO, an international authority on the pandemic, and an eloquent advocate for human rights and compassion in controlling it.
 In the final years of their lives, they became increasingly frustrated with impediments to AIDS vaccine development not faced by other vaccines, and began crusading -- despite the risk to her peer-reviewed research grants -- for a reinvented Federal AIDS vaccine effort.
-This was the theme of Mary Lou Clements-Mann's invited lecture before the First Annual Conference on Vaccine Research on May 30, 1998.
-On September 2 of that year, the couple perished in the crash of Swissair flight 111 off the coast of Nova Scotia, Canada.
+This was the theme of Mary Lou Clements-Mann's invited lecture at the 1st Annual Conference on Vaccine Research on May 30, 1998.
+On September 2, 1998, the couple tragically perished in the crash of Swissair flight 111 off the coast of Nova Scotia, Canada.

 - Levine MM, Curran J. In Memoriam: HIV vaccines and prevention in a world without Mary Lou Clements-Mann and Jonathan Mann.
 J Hum Virol 1999;2:58-60.http://www.ncbi.nlm.nih.gov/pubmed/10200601